 The featured exhibit at The MOMA is Adrian Piper: A Synthesis of Intuitions.
 It was a moving and thought-provoking exhibition to say the least.

-Before entering the exhibition, there were private booths to enter like this one with a binder where you’re given instructions.
+Before entering the exhibition, there were private booths to enter with a binder where you’re given instructions.
 Each page stated at the top, “List the fears of what we might know about you.”
 Each page was filled with people’s fears about being alone, losing loved ones, feeling ostracized, not amounting to much, insecurities, being judged, never finding love, sexual violence, being black and worrying about their children’s future, and it went on and on.
 It might seem sad to read each and everyone’s fears but what I felt while reading was more connected.
 We’re all human and we all have fears.

 I have an iPhone.
 I’m on the family plan with my parents and Verizon now charges in monthly installments instead of paying up front for a new phone.
-I told my father I would pay him for this phone but he didn’t take my offer.
+I told my father I would pay him for my phone but he didn’t take my offer.
 Such a good, traditional man.
 I think he feels that he’s responsible for me until I get myself a husband.
 Poor guy!

 I’m not sure what the answer is.
 What do you think?

-That’s all from The MOMA.
+That’s all from The MoMA.
 I loved it so much.
 I want to go back and spend even more time there.

 Next stop is Battery Park.
 Angela’s new friend brought her here when she was showing her around New York.